Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Instead, prep the components:

-- Chicken: Cook it, and store it in a container.
-Good for 4 days in the fridge.
+• Chicken: Cook it, and store it in a container.
+The chicken can be stored in the refrigerator for up to 4 days.

-When you want to eat, throw a wrap together fresh.
+When you want to eat, throw a fresh wrap together.
 Takes two minutes.
-Tastes way better.
+The taste is significantly enhanced.

 If You Must Assemble Ahead